 Grapes: 90% Viura, 10% Malvasia.

 Gastronomy: Perfect with all kinds of fish and grilled seafood.
+Well-seasoned white meats.

-Color: Natural gold develop.
+Color: Natural gold, developed.

 Talking About the Wines: